totalspectrum/spin2cpp/doc/basic.md

 ### SHR

-Operator for shifting right.
+Operator for shifting bits right.
 For example:
 ```
   x shr 3
 ```
-is the same as `x >> 3` and shifts the bits of `x` right by 3.
+is the same as `x >> 3` and returns the bits of `x` shifted right by 3.
 If `x` is unsigned the new bits are filled with 0, otherwise they are filled with the sign bit of `x`.
+Note that the original value of `x` is left unchanged.

 ### SIN